edefazio/varcode/README.md

 // "author" the .java source
 JavaCase helloCase = c.toJavaCase( );

-//print the ,java source to the console System.out.println( helloCase );
+//print the .java source to the console System.out.println( helloCase );

 // compile (javac) the .java to a .class,
 // load the .class
-// call the constructor with "Eric" to create a new instance Object helloInstance = helloCase.instance( "Eric" );
+// call the `HelloInstance` constructor with "Eric" to create a new instance Object helloInstance = helloCase.instance( "Eric" );
 ```
 ...will print the generated source: